 Hanlan's Point Stadium, Baseball stadium on Toronto Islands, Canada

-The facility opened in 1897 as the home field for the Toronto Maple Leafs baseball team.
-It replaced their previous ballpark located near the Don River.
+The stadium opened in 1897 as the home field for the Toronto Maple Leafs baseball team, replacing their old grounds near the Don River.
+It was torn down after the team moved to the mainland side of Toronto in 1909.

 The community of curious travelers